World War II

 HITLER YOUTH - HITLER JUGEND U.S. INTELLIGENCE FILES AND PHOTOS

-KLAUS BARBIE DEPT. OF JUSTICE - FBI - DEPT. OF STATE - CIA - DEPT. OF DEFENSE
+KLAUS BARBIE DEPT. OF JUSTICE - FBI - DEPT. OF STATE - DEPT. OF DEFENSE

 MARINE CORPS AVIATION 1912-2001 OFFICIAL HISTORY VOLUMES